Cynthia Lennon: Later years and death

-She died on 1 April 2015 at her home in Majorca, at the age of 75 following a brief bout with cancer, her son Julian by her side.
-Public messages of condolence were made by McCartney and Starr, with McCartney saying "She was a lovely lady who I've known since our early days together in Liverpool.
-She was a good mother to Julian and will be missed by us all", and Starr saying "Peace and love to Julian Lennon God bless Cynthia".
-Ono also issued a statement, emphasising the position she held in common: "Being a single parent of a strong and intelligent boy is never easy.
+On 1 April 2015, Cynthia died of cancer at her home in Majorca with Julian by her side; she was 75 years old.
+Public messages of condolence were made by McCartney and Starr, with McCartney saying, "She was a lovely lady who I've known since our early days together in Liverpool.
+She was a good mother to Julian and will be missed by us all", and Starr saying, "Peace and love to Julian Lennon God bless Cynthia."
+Ono issued a statement, emphasising the position she held in common: "Being a single parent of a strong and intelligent boy is never easy.
 Cynthia and I understood each other in that way, wishing well for our sons and their future."
-Beatles biographer Hunter Davies, who had spent considerable time with her and Lennon in the 1960s while researching his book, remembered her as "a lovely woman ...
+Beatles biographer Hunter Davies, who had spent considerable time with Cynthia and Lennon in the 1960s while researching his book, remembered her as "a lovely woman ...
 She was totally different from John in that she was quiet, reserved and calm."